What is a Surgical Assistant?

 What does a Surgical Assistant do?

 Surgical assistants have to be adept at working both independently and in a team environment.
-Pre-surgery and post-surgery procedures are usually done alone and require both self-confidence, motivation and research skills.
-Operating procedures are done in small groups including nurses and surgeons.
-As a result, surgical assistants must have effective communication skills, a positive attitude and an ability to correctly respond to orders.
+Pre-surgery and post-surgery procedures are usually done alone and require self-confidence.
+Operating procedures are done in small groups that include nurses and surgeons.
+As a result, surgical assistants must have effective communication skills, a positive attitude, and an ability to correctly and quickly respond to orders.

 What is the workplace of a Surgical Assistant like?